Enr1que319/D3-Challenge/README.md

 ## Data

-The information used is from the years 2016, 2017 and 2018 and is in a SQLite database and in .json format files, these can be found in the "Resources" folder, this was provided by Tecnológico de Monterrey.
-With this the analysis was performed as well as the REST API SQLite Database
+The information used was provided by Tecnológico de Monterrey and it is in CSV format, you can see the schema below.

-#### Measurement Table
+#### Schema

 |  Column  | Data Type |